 Smear a thin layer of white vegetable fat over your work surface, using your fingers, before rolling out.
 This stops your paste sticking to your work surface.
 You can use it rather than icing sugar or cornflour to roll out sugarpaste/rolled fondant, modelling paste, flower paste and pastillage.
 I have been using it for years as it doesn’t dry out the paste or leave any white residue.
 A win-win!

 Changing the consistency of paste

-· Dry paste: Knead a little white fat into your sugarpaste, modelling paste or pastillage to help change the consistency of the paste, to make it more pliable.
+Knead a little white fat into your sugarpaste, modelling paste or pastillage to help change the consistency of the paste, to make it more pliable.
 You may also find a little water, kneaded in, also helps.
 This is especially useful when using extrusion tools like a sugar shaper.

 Simply knead a little of this magic ingredient into soft paste that has become too sticky.
 It’s amazing how much just a little helps.